MatiasWengiel/HomeGardnr--Caitlin-Croteau-Raiza-DeGuzman-Matias-Wengiel/README.md

     ```npm run db:reset```

-3. In a separate Terminal window, start the server by running this command in the project's root directory:
+3. In a separate Terminal window, start the API server by running this command in the project's root directory:

     ```npm run startServer```